 Cooking Equipment and Tips

 Use vegetable oil for frying.
 I think peanut oil would also work well, but it is more expensive.

-Make sure the oil gets up to about 360 to 375 degrees.
-You will need to pat the chicken tenders with a paper towel, and dunk them into the batter and allow a lot of the batter to drip off.
+Make sure the oil gets up to about 360 to 375°F. You must pat the chicken tenders with a paper towel, dunk them into the batter, and allow much of the batter to drip off.

-The chicken is done when it begins to float, this takes about 5 to 6 minutes.
-You will need to flip the chicken over while it is cooking so both sides cook evenly.
+The chicken is done when it begins to float, which takes about 5 to 6 minutes.
+You must flip the chicken over while cooking so both sides cook evenly.

-I know you will really enjoy these chicken planks.
+I know you will enjoy these chicken planks.

 Love fried chicken?
 Try these recipes!